distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 **Active node** - node successfully participating in the cloud.

-**Inactive node** - node that can no longer participate in the cloud due to some problem.
+**Inactive node** - node that is currently not participating in the cloud, due to being offline or some technical problem.

 **Data store** - the place where user data is stored on a node, such as a directory on the hard disk's file system.